Which asbestos-related diseases make veterans eligible for VA compensation?

 We will prove the correlation between the disease and asbestos exposure

+The U.S. Department of Veterans Affairs recognizes cancer resulting from military asbestos exposure as a form of disability, which may affect veterans who served during the last century.
+If a veteran suffers from multiple diseases as a consequence of asbestos exposure, they can request financial compensation for each.
 For instance, the co-occurrence of lung cancer with colorectal cancer, which is not uncommon among victims of asbestos exposure, grants veterans the right to apply for VA disability compensation twice.

 Veterans can also file for asbestos trust funds compensation in addition to their VA claims.
 Prolonged exposure to asbestos products can lead to various illnesses and in order to file a claim, you must be suffering from a 'diagnosed condition'.
 VA claims often get denied because of insufficient proof of a correlation between your condition and exposure to toxic asbestos fibers during service.
 We help veterans with their asbestos trust fund claims and our findings may play a role in the VA disability claim that veterans may also get.
 One of the following asbestos-related diseases makes a veteran eligible to file a VA disability compensation claim: